sjwyates/javascript-challenge/README.md

 When `app.js` loads, the first thing it needs to do is get the data before it can start building DOM elements with.

 When it came to frameworks, I decided to go with [Vanilla JS](http://vanilla-js.com/), because it's simple, fast, and comes pre-loaded on all web browsers.
 It can handle DOM traversal and manipulation, plus AJAX, which is all I really needed.

-### Fetching and cleaning the data
+(Yes, I'm being tongue-in-cheek.)

+### Fetch API

 Instead of loading the dummy data from a JS file, I converted it into JSON to make it a little more realistic, then used the Fetch API to retrieve it.
+It's a simple promise-based interface for making web requests, and it's native to ES6.

-Once the promise is fulfilled, it gets passed through a pipeline of `then()` methods.
+Fetch gets called as soon as the script loads.
+Once the promise is fulfilled, it gets passed through a pipeline of `then()` methods, starting with `res => res.json()` to extract the JSON data and returns it as an array of POJOs.

+### Cleaning the data

-First, `res => res.json()` extracts the JSON data and returns it as a POJO.
-Next up is `cleanData`, which upper-cases the state and country codes and title-cases cities and shapes.
+The first custom callback in the pipeline is `cleanData`, which upper-cases the state and country codes and title-cases cities and shapes for presentational purposes.

 Upper-casing is easy, since JavaScript strings have a `toUpperCase` method.
 But unlike Python, there's built-in method to convert a string to title case, so `cleanData` contains a custom nested function: